DylanMoriarty/moriartynaps/app/_posts/0000-18-02-command-carto-part-one.md

 <ol>
 	<li><a href="{{ site.baseurl }}/assets/files/cli-tutorial-one-files.zip" download>Download this file.
 (4.9 MB)</a>.
 This is Natural Earth Data's 10m country geography, renamed 'countries.shp' to save us time typing out the file name.
 Also included is a csv of countries that red panda's call home.</li>
 	<li>Locate your home folder (the one <code>cd</code> navigates to by default) and create a folder there called Carto.</li>
 	<li>Put the contents in that new Carto folder.
+I'd recommend just doing this via finder.
 This will just help us stay on the same page for where our working files are located.</li>
+	<li>Finally, cd via your terminal into your newly created Carto folder.</li>
 </ol>

 {% include chapter1.html id="shape"%}4.